nfdi4plants/ARC-specification/ARC specification.md

 - It is encouraged, to add metadata relevant to the tool description or workflow description.
 This metadata must be limited to only metadata that directly describes the processing unit.
 Metadata describing the run parameters must be added to the `run.yml` parameter file.

+- The properties of [Lab Protocol](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#labprotocol) and [Computational Workflow](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE#nav-description)
+ should be used to describe workflow metadata.

+  - This is mainly done using [Property Values](https://schema.org/PropertyValue).

 ## Run Description

 **Runs** in an ARC represent all artefacts that result from some computation on the data within the ARC, i.e. [assays](#assay-data-and-metadata) and [external data](#external-data).
 These results (e.g. plots, tables, data files, etc. ) MUST reside inside one or more subdirectory of the top-level `runs` directory.